General Mathematics

 Selection advice

 General Mathematics is suitable for students who have satisfactorily completed Year 10 Maths or Analytical Maths and wish to study General Mathematics in Year 12.
-Students should seek guidance from the Careers Coordinator as to which Maths they should undertake for their desired university course.
+This subject is not intended for students planning to undertake Specialist Mathematics or tertiary courses that require Mathematical Methods.

 Links to further pathways